If you have reached here then you want to know how to set up a marine aquarium.

 If you are planning to keep corals and invertebrates the salinity is at a higher level from 1.024 to 1.026.

 Keep in mind cool water is denser than warm water.
-That is the reason why most of the salinity testers are calibrated for best reading at 25 degrees C, so advisable to check the water at this temperature.
+That is the reason why most of the salinity testers are calibrated for the best reading at 25 degrees C, so advisable to check the water at this temperature.

-So, keeping pH in the aquarium from 8.2 to 8.4 is great and my suggestion is to keep a track as pH tends to decline after some time.
+So, keeping the pH in the aquarium from 8.2 to 8.4 is great and my suggestion is to keep track as pH tends to decline after some time.
 Use pH buffers if required to get it to the right level.